-The subjects in which the Graduate Diploma in Arts may be awarded are: American Studies, Anthropology, Art History and Theory, Chinese, Classics, Cultural Studies, Education, English, Ethics (subject to NZVCC CUAP approval Dec 2007), European Languages and Culture (subject to NZVCC CUAP approval Dec 2007), European Union Studies, French, Gender Studies, Geography, German, History, Human Services, Japanese, Linguistics, Maori and Indigenous Studies, Mass Communication, Mathematics, Music, Philosophy, Political Science, Psychology, Religious Studies, Russian, Sociology, Spanish, Statistics, Te Reo Maori and Theatre and Film Studies.
+The subjects in which the Graduate Diploma in Arts may be awarded are: American Studies, Anthropology, Art History and Theory, Chinese, Classics, Cultural Studies, Education, English, Ethics, European Languages and Culture, European Union Studies, French, Gender Studies, Geography, German, History, Human Services, Japanese, Linguistics, Maori and Indigenous Studies, Mass Communication, Mathematics, Music, Philosophy, Political Science, Psychology, Religious Studies, Russian, Sociology, Spanish, Statistics, Te Reo Maori and Theatre and Film Studies.

-- (a) Every candidate for the Graduate Diploma in Arts shall, before enrolling for the Diploma, fulfil one of the following conditions: - i. either qualify for a Bachelor's degree; - ii. or be admitted ad eundem statum as entitled to enrol for the Graduate Diploma in Arts.

-(b) Every candidate for the Diploma shall have been approved as a candidate by the Dean of Humanities and Social Sciences on the recommendation of the Programme Director.
+- (a) Every candidate for the Graduate Diploma in Arts shall, before enrolling for the Diploma, fulfil one of the following conditions: - i. either qualify for a Bachelor's degree; - ii. or be admitted ad eundem statum as entitled to enrol for the Graduate Diploma in Arts. - (b) Every candidate for the Diploma shall have been approved as a candidate by the Dean of Humanities and Social Sciences on the recommendation of the Programme Director.